Java Buzzwords

 1. Simple

-• Java was designed to be easy for a professional programmer to learn and use effectively.
+• Java is designed to be easy for beginners and professional programmers to learn and use effectively.

-• Java has removed many complicated and rarely-used features, for example, explicit pointers, operator overloading, etc.
+• Java has removed many complicated and rarely-used features, such as explicit pointers and operator overloading.

 3. Distributed